DynaMight1124/7-Segment-LED-Clock/README.md

 Basically Ivan used 3 LED's per segment, the other one used 2 LED's.
 I had issues getting the software designed for it to work so edited the original code to work with 2 LED's plus added a few little features like LED brightness and LED colour.
 Uploaded incase anyone needs it plus a backup for myself.

+Also now updated with a very basic way to adjust the time for daylight savings, not pretty but works.
+If someone has the skills to do it properly please be by guest.